-MINIMUM LISTING REQUIREMENTS TSX NON-EXEMPT TECHNOLOGY ISSUERS ^{1,7} TSX NON-EXEMPT RESEARCH AND DEVELOPMENT (R&D) ISSUERS 7 TSX NON-EXEMPT FORECASTING PROFITABILITY 7 TSX NON-EXEMPT PROFITABLE ISSUERS 7 TSX EXEMPT INDUSTRIAL COMPANIES® Earnings or Revenue Evidence of pre-tax earnings from on-going operations for the current or next fiscal year of at least \$200,000.2 Pre-tax earnings from on-going operations of at least \$200,000 in the last fiscal year.
+MINIMUM LISTING REQUIREMENTS TSX NON-EXEMPT TECHNOLOGY ISSUERS ^{1, 2} TSX NON-EXEMPT RESEARCH AND DEVELOPMENT (R&D) ISSUERS 2 TSX NON-EXEMPT FORECASTING PROFITABILITY 2 TSX NON-EXEMPT PROFITABLE ISSUERS 2 TSX EXEMPT INDUSTRIAL COMPANIES 3 EARNINGS OR REVENUE Evidence of pre-tax earnings from on-going operations for the current or next fiscal year of at least \$200,000.
+4 Pre-tax earnings from on-going operations of at least \$200,000 in the last fiscal year.
 Pre-tax earnings from on-going operations of at least \$300,000 in the last fiscal year.
-Cash Flow Evidence of pre-tax cash flow from on-going operations for the current or next fiscal year of at least \$500,000.
-2 Pre-tax cash flow of \$500,000 in the last fiscal year.
-Pre-tax cash flow of \$700,000 in the last fiscal year, and an average pre-tax cash flow of \$500,000 for the past two fiscal years.
-Net Tangible Assets \$7,500,0003 \$2,000,000 ^{3,4} \$7,500,0003 Adequate Working Capital and Capital Structure Funds to cover all planned development expenditures, capital expenditures, and G&A 5 expenses for one year.
-6 Funds to cover all planned R&D expenditures, capital expenditures and G&A 5 expenses for two years.
-6 Cash in Treasury Minimum \$10,000,000 in the treasury, the majority of which has been raised by the issuance of securities qualified for distribution by a prospectus.
-Minimum \$12,000,000 in the treasury, the majority of which has been raised by the issuance of securities qualified for distribution by a prospectus.
-Products and Services Evidence that products or services at an advanced stage of development or commercialization and that management has the expertise and resources to develop the business."
-Minimum two year operating history that includes R&D activities.
-Evidence of technical expertise and resources to advance its research and development programme(s).10 Management and Board of Directors ve adequate experience and te Companies are required to ha Public Distribution and Market Capitalization Minimum 1,000,000 free trading public shares.
-Minimum \$10,000,000 held by public shareholders.
+CASH FLOW Evidence of pre-tax cash flow from on-going operations for the current or next fiscal year of at least \$500,000.
+4 Pre-tax cash flow of \$500,000 in the last fiscal year.
+Pre-tax cash flow of \$700,000 in the last fiscal year, and an average of \$500,000 for the past two fiscal years.
+NET TANGIBLE ASSETS \$7,500,000 5 \$2,000,000 ^{5.6} \$7,500,0005 ADEQUATE WORKING CAPITAL AND CAPITAL STRUCTURE Funds to cover all planned development expenditures, capital expenditures, and G&A 7 expenses for one year.
+8 Funds to cover all planned R&D expenditures, capital expenditures and G&A 7 expenses for two years.
+8 Working capital to carry on the business, and an appropriate capi tal structure.
+CASH IN TREASURY Minimum \$10 million in the treasury, with majority raised by prospectus offering.
+Minimum \$12 million in the treasury, with majority raised by prospectus offering.
+PRODUCTS AND SERVICES Evidence that products or services at an advanced stage of development.
+OR commercialization and that management has the expertise and resources to develop the business.
+9 Minimum two year operating history that includes R&D activities.
+Evidence of technical expertise and resources to advance its research and development programs.
+10 MANAGEMENT AND BOARD OF DIRECTORS uate experience and technical exp have at least two independent dir usiness and industry as well as PUBLIC DISTRIBUTION AND MARKET CAPITALIZATION 1,000,000 free trading public shares. \$10,000,000 held by public shareholders.
 300 public shareholders each holding a board lot.
-Minimum \$50,000,000 market capitalization.
-Minimum 1,000,000 free trading public shares.
-Minimum \$4,000,000 held by public shareholders.
-300 public shareholders each holding a board lot or more.
-Sponsorship Generally required.
+Minimum \$50 million market capitalization.
+1,000,000 free trading public sh \$4,000,000 held by public share 300 public shareholders each ho holders.
+SPONSORSHIP Generally required.
 Not required.

 The listing requirements above must be met at the time of listing.
 Any funds raised or transactions closing concurrent with listing contribute to the company meeting the listing requirements.
+(1) Generally includes companies engaged in hardware, software, telecommunications, data communications, information technology and new technologies that are not currently profitable or able to forecast profitability.